History of the Connection Between Benefits and Work

 Study Confirms that Good Benefits Are Good for Business

-This notion was confirmed by the most recent study performed by the Healthcare Trends Institute, an employer, broker, and healthcare partner-focused resource sponsored by WEX Health.
-Part of a much larger study called the 2017 Healthcare Benefits Trends Benchmark Study, one of the most important findings was that the quality of an employer’s benefits offering directly correlates with an employer’s ability to retain and recruit employees, as well as a company’s overall perception by the general public.
+One of the most important findings by a recent study performed by the Healthcare Trends Institute was that the quality of an employer’s benefits directly correlates with an employer’s ability to retain and recruit employees.
+What benefits you offer impact your company’s brand and overall perception by the public as well.